Rarely out of the headlines, the NHS National Programme for IT has been beset with an array of problems, raising passions on all sides.

 One of the features of the National Programme for IT has been the vocal nature of proponents and critics of the scheme, who include politicians, medical experts and academics.

 A key figure is the charismatic director general of NHS IT, Richard Granger, who is recognised as having held the whole programme together with a firm grip on the finances.

-as chief executive of Connecting for Health in June 2007, leaving the future of NPfIT in
+He left as chief executive of Connecting for Health in June 2007, leaving the future of NPfIT in question.

 National Health Service Programme for IT – NpfIT news stories/features